 \subsection{Terrorism in Afghanistan and Pakistan}

-The United States of America (US) conducted a complete military withdrawal from Afghanistan over the period of March 9\thh, 2020, to August 30\thh, 2021 \citep{baldorUSBeginsTroop2020, zeidanWithdrawalUnitedStates2024}.
-Since this time, the nation of Pakistan has reportedly seen a significant increase in terrorist activity, primarily attributed to the organisation \textit{Tehreek-e-Taliban} (TTP) \citep{akhtarUnderstandingResurgenceTehrikeTaliban2023}.
-The TTP is an organisation that operates along Pakistan's northwestern border with Afghanistan, formerly the Federally Administered Tribal Areas (FATA) of Pakistan \citep{abbasProfileTehrikiTalibanPakistan2008}.
+The United States of America (US) conducted a complete military withdrawal from Afghanistan over the period of 09 Mar 2020 to 30 Aug 2021 \citep{baldorUSBeginsTroop2020, zeidanWithdrawalUnitedStates2024}.
+Since this time, Pakistan has reportedly seen a significant increase in terrorist activity, primarily attributed to the \textit{Tehreek-e-Taliban Pakistan} \citep[TTP;][]{akhtarUnderstandingResurgenceTehrikeTaliban2023} and \textit{ISIS Khorosan Province} \citep[IS-KP;][]{AustralianNationalSecurity}.
+The TTP is an organisation that operates along Pakistan's northwestern border with Afghanistan in the province of Khyber Pakhtunkhwa, which now includes the region formerly called the Federally Administered Tribal Areas \citep{abbasProfileTehrikiTalibanPakistan2008}.
 The TTP originated as sympathisers to the Afghan Taliban, but since the mid 2000s, they have held their own command structure, independent of the Afghan Taliban \citep{abbasProfileTehrikiTalibanPakistan2008}.
-The group experienced fragmentation through the 2010s decade, though showed signs of a resurgence in the late 2010s \citep{sayedTehrikiTalibanPakistanTaliban2023}.
-The rise of terrorist activity in Pakistan has garnered significant media attention through 2023 and early 2024, with Pakistan-Afghanistan tensions consistently identified as causal factors in Pakistan's terrorism spike \citep{hussainWhatExplainsDramatic2023, azizTerrorismTensionsPakistan2023, hussainCousinsWarPakistanAfghan2024}.
-An official statement by the \cite{usdepartmentofstateJointStatementPakistan2024} outlines an ongoing joint effort between the US and Pakistan to counter the rising terrorism in the nation, identifying as key groups of interest the TTP and ISIS-Khorasan, another militant organisation operating across Afghanistan and Pakistan \citep{doxseeExaminingExtremismIslamic2021}.
+Their stated objective is to overthrow the elected government of Pakistan, which they pursue through terror attacks primarily on military and government targets \citep{tehrikUN}.
+Since the Afghan Taliban assumed control of the Nangarhar province in Afghanistan, the TTP has been afforded safe haven in Afghanistan, resulting in greater capacity for committing acts of terror \citep{ttpUNReport}.
+IS-KP originated as a splinter group of the TTP in 2014 as sympathisers to the IS leader Abu Bakr al-Baghdadi \citep{AustralianNationalSecurity}.
+They are often in opposition to the TTP and the Afghan Taliban, rejecting the Afghan Taliban's negotiation with the US, instead aiming for the destruction of all nation states and the establishment of a global caliphate \citep{AustralianNationalSecurity}.
+IS-KP operates in the provinces of Kabul and Nangarhar in Afghanistan and Khyber Pakhtunkhwa in Pakistan, with the number of attacks committed in these regions by IS-KP growing since the US exit from Afghanistan due to the reduction in US and Afghan government counter-terrorism efforts \citep{AustralianNationalSecurity}.
+The rise of terrorist activity in Pakistan has garnered significant media attention in recent years, with Pakistan-Afghanistan tensions consistently identified as causal factors in Pakistan's terrorism spike \citep{hussainWhatExplainsDramatic2023, azizTerrorismTensionsPakistan2023, hussainCousinsWarPakistanAfghan2024}.